 What separates the best 3D sculpting company from the rest is obviously the skilled resource pool it houses.
-But no matter how much talented the professionals are, they need best 3D sculpting apps to assure excellence in the services offered.
+But no matter how much talented the professionals are, they need best 3D sculpting software to assure excellence in the services offered.

 Some highly preferred 3D sculpting software by 3D artists are below explained:

-Initially it arrived as a normal 2.5D painting app enabling artists to add details and paint objects on canvas that is clay-like.
+Initially, it arrived as a normal 2.5D painting app enabling artists to add details and paint objects on canvas that is clay-like.
 ZBrush then evolved rapidly as a popular app replacing the earlier technique of using pixels with polygons.
 This helps the users to add needed details to the meshes or create objects right from the scratch.

 It has a very influential interface but it is unconventional making the learning curve really steep.
 Though updates are regularly made and new features keep on getting added, it is highly preferred by the expert artists offering 3D sculpting services.